brndnmtthws/brndn-io/content/posts/software-developers-arent-special/index.md

 ## Humility as a Superpower

-Ironically, recognizing the limits of your expertise actually makes you a better software engineer.
-When you approach problems with humility, you:
+The engineers I've trusted most were the ones who knew when they were out of their depth.
+When you approach problems that way, you:

 - Listen more carefully to domain experts
 - Build solutions that better address real human needs